peopledrivemecrazy/sumrise/prompt_plan.md

 - Three services:
   1. `sumrise_app`: Runs a SvelteKit app container with Node.js 18, serving on port 5173 internally.
   2. `pocketbase`: Official PocketBase container, storing data persistently in a mounted volume.
-  3. `nginx`: Reverse proxy with SSL termination using self-signed certs, serving `sumrise.test` for frontend and `api.sumrise.test` for API.
+  3. `nginx`: Reverse proxy with SSL termination using self-signed certs, serving `sumrise.test` for frontend and `pocketbase.test` for API.

 - Use mkcert or OpenSSL to generate self-signed certificates, mounted into nginx.
 - Network internal communication only; expose ports 80 and 443 via nginx.